CyclotronResearchCentre/qMRI_MSPM_AgeFx/README.md

 # qMRI MSPM Age Fx
 Overall the code in this repo was developed by Soodeh Moallemian and Christophe Phillips, to re-analyze "quantitative MRI" data from Martina F. Callaghan.

+The code contains a series of scripts to generate the results, including figures, described in our pre-print paper ([S. Moallemian et al., medRxiv, 2023](https://doi.org/10.1101/2023.10.19.23297253)) from the (now) open dataset of preprocessed quantitative MRI data ([M. F. Callaghan & C. Phillips, OpenNEURO, 2025](https://openneuro.org/datasets/ds005851)).

 ## Code description

-The code contains a series of scripts to generate the results, including figures, described in our pre-print paper (S. Moallemian et al., medRxiv, 2023) from the (now) open dataset of preprocessed quantitative MRI data (M. F. Callaghan & C. Phillips, OpenNEURO, 2025).

-A few tools are required to process the data mainly [SPM](https://github.com/spm) and [MSPM](https://github.com/LREN-CHUV/MSPM).
+ A few tools are required to process the data mainly [SPM](https://github.com/spm) and [MSPM](https://github.com/LREN-CHUV/MSPM), both available from GitHub.
+For SPM, one can simply use the latest release, i.e. SPM25.
+Note though, that as much as SPM is well supported, MSPM is NOT.
+There remain a few [open issues](https://github.com/LREN-CHUV/MSPM/issues), which should not be too difficult to fix... except for the "Contrasts" issue!

+### Limitation

+The main problem with MSPM code, as it stands now, is that **one cannot fully automatize the MSPM analysis**!
+Indeed, when trying to run the `Analysis` module, only the `MSPM.mat` file is selected and an external GUI window opens to defined the contrasts of interests: one for the experimental design (e.g. group comparison or regression) and one for the modalities (e.g. effect across all modalities).
+This poorly fitted GUI, then opens SPM's standard contrast definition GUI window.

+The 2 constrasts :

+- `c` for the experimental desing should be set to `[0 1 0 0 0]`, to test for the age regressor;
+- `L` for the modalities should be set to `eye(4)`, to test for all modalities considered together.

+We will try to solve that but it is not straightforward and will take time, which we do not have...

 ## Data description